 After this, the prototype is handed over to the customer and the customer will use the prototype product and check any possible shortcomings (problems).

-If any problem is in the prototype product or customer is not satisfied with the product than we removed problems in the product or we create a new version of prototype of the product.
+If any problem is in the prototype product or the customer is not satisfied with the product then we remove problems in the product or we create a new version of the prototype of the product.

 When to Use Prototype Model

 When requirements are not properly cleared.
 When our client is confused or the client doesn’t know the exact requirement, then prototype model can be applied.